umerdeveloper/Calculator_Project_2/Calculator_Project_2/README.md

 7. alert controller to avoid operation buttons select before numbers
 8. dot add only once
 9. 0 can not add in start
+10. if dot press in start add (0.)